Multiple endocrine neoplasia type 2

-Multiple endocrine neoplasia type 2 (also known as "Pheochromocytoma and amyloid producing medullary thyroid carcinoma", "PTC syndrome," and "Sipple syndrome") is a group of medical disorders associated with tumors of the endocrine system.
+Multiple endocrine neoplasia type 2 (MEN2; also known as Pheochromocytoma (codons 630 and 634) and amyloid producing medullary thyroid carcinoma, PTC syndrome, or Sipple syndrome) is a group of medical disorders associated with tumors of the endocrine system.
 The tumors may be benign or malignant (cancer).
 They generally occur in endocrine organs (e.g. thyroid, parathyroid, and adrenals), but may also occur in endocrine tissues of organs not classically thought of as endocrine.
 MEN2 is a sub-type of MEN (multiple endocrine neoplasia) and itself has sub-types, as discussed below.
+Variants in MEN2A have been associated with Hirschsprung disease.
+Screening for this condition can begin as young as eight years old for pheochromocytoma.

 Signs and symptoms

 MEN2 can present with a sign or symptom related to a tumor or, in the case of multiple endocrine neoplasia type 2b, with characteristic musculoskeletal and/or lip and/or gastrointestinal findings.
 Medullary thyroid carcinoma (MTC) represents the most frequent initial diagnosis.
 Occasionally pheochromocytoma or primary hyperparathyroidism may be the initial diagnosis.

-Pheochromocytoma occurs in 33-50% of MEN2 cases.
+Pheochromocytoma occurs in 33–50% of MEN2 cases.
 In MEN2A, primary hyperparathyroidism occurs in 10–50% of cases and is usually diagnosed after the third decade of life.
-Rarely, it may present in childhood or be the sole clinical manifestation of this syndrome.MEN2A associates medullary thyroid carcinoma with pheochromocytoma in about 20–50% of cases and with primary hyperparathyroidism in 5–20% of cases.
+Rarely, it may present in childhood or be the sole clinical manifestation of this syndrome.
+MEN2A associates medullary thyroid carcinoma with pheochromocytoma in about 20–50% of cases and with primary hyperparathyroidism in 5–20% of cases.
 MEN2B associates medullary thyroid carcinoma with pheochromocytoma in 50% of cases, with marfanoid habitus and with mucosal and digestive neurofibromatosis.

 In familial isolated medullary thyroid carcinoma the other components of the disease are absent.

 In a review of 85 patients 70 had MEN2A and 15 had MEN2B.
 The initial manifestation of MEN2 was medullary thyroid carcinoma in 60% of patients, medullary thyroid carcinoma synchronous with pheochromocytoma in 34% and pheochromocytoma alone in 6%.
 72% had bilateral pheochromocytomas.